Zed-z/c2-mod-loader/README.md

 1. You now have an `.asi` file in the `Release/` folder, congratulations!
 1. Put it in `mods/` to use

-# Third-Party Libraries
+# Third-Party Licenses

 This project uses the following libraries:

 -   [Dear ImGui](https://github.com/ocornut/imgui) - Copyright (c) 2014-2025 Omar Cornut
 -   [MinHook](https://github.com/TsudaKageyu/minhook) - Copyright (c) 2009-2017 Tsuda Kageyu

-Licenses for the above mentioned libraries are included in `LICENSES/`.

-# Third-Party Code

--   This project includes implementation code from [Dear ImGui](https://github.com/ocornut/imgui), licensed under the MIT License.
+This project contains graphics API implementation code from [Dear ImGui](https://github.com/ocornut/imgui), licensed under the MIT License.

+Licenses for the above mentioned are included in `LICENSES/`.

 # Special thanks